vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 persuasion.
 We think they can only be got by strong pressure.
 Will the Congress exert itself to apply this pressure ?
-That is the point ; and if such a pressure is to be applied, the Congress must leave this holiday cha- racter and develop into an organisation working con- tinuously and energetically."
+That is the point ; and if such a pressure is to be applied, the Congress must leave this holiday cha###racter and develop into an organisation working con###tinuously and energetically."

 All India anxiously awaited to see how the Calcutta Congress would give its decision on this point.
-Anglo- India wanted also to see whether the differences of opi- nion between the Old and the New Parties would lead to open and permanent rupture.
+Anglo###India wanted also to see whether the differences of opi###nion between the Old and the New Parties would lead to open and permanent rupture.
 They wanted the Extremists to be driven out of the Congress.
 But this was an impossibility.
-In the first place, the Presiden- tial Chair was occupied by the Angel of Peace.
+In the first place, the Presiden###tial Chair was occupied by the Angel of Peace.
 Besides, Bengal was a strong-hold of the * Extremists ' and in the Congress session the New Party commanded a majority.
 The Presidential address was devoted to the